 The LE brings the CVT in addition to automatic climate control, Entune with 6.1-inch touchscreen and two extra stereo speakers, a backup camera, power locks, cruise control, metallic interior trim, variable intermittent windshield wipers, a piano black center console, keyless entry and 16-inch steel wheels with hubcaps.

-The LE Eco adds the 42-mpg four-cylinder and a rear spoiler.
+The LE Eco adds the 42-mpg four-cylinder, 15-inch steel wheels and a rear spoiler.

 The S builds on the LE's content with sportier suspension tuning, a unique grille design, a special instrument cluster with 3.5-inch TFT screen, sports seats, chrome-tipped exhaust, a leather-trimmed steering wheel and power heated exterior mirrors.

 The LE, LE Eco and S are available with a choice of two sub-trim levels.
-The Plus includes 16-inch alloy wheels and fog lights, and the Premium builds on those features with SofTex leatherette upholstery and heated, power-adjustable front seats.
+The Plus includes 16-inch alloy wheels and fog lights, and the Premium builds on those features with SofTex leatherette upholstery, heated, power-adjustable front seats and a power/tilt sunroof (LE Premium and S Premium only).

 Plus and Premium models can be optioned with a sunroof and the Driver Confidence Package, which includes voice-activated navigation, premium Entune audio with App Suite, a proximity key, push-button start, HD Radio, HD Traffic, HD Weather, Bluetooth audio streaming and SiriusXM satellite radio.